 A person can also develop cysts on their breasts.
 Cysts usually feel like round lumps that may be fluid-filled or solid.
-According to the American Cancer Society, women in their 40s are most likely to have breast cysts.
-However, they can occur at any age.
+According to the

 Most cysts and fibrous tissue aren’t harmful to a person’s health.
 However, if you have an area you’re worried about, talk to a doctor.

 Saying “I do” doesn’t mean you’re also saying yes to breast growth.